Skip to content

 RuntimeGroup singleton shortcut

 A group with exactly one parent concept collapses to a plain int on attribute access.
 A group with multiple parents returns the RuntimeGroup object.
-Call .is_singleton to test this explicitly, or use .ids to always get a set[int] regardless.
+Call .is_singleton to test this explicitly, or retrieve the group through unit.groups[name] when role-specific access is required.

 Available methods